Foundation Trustees

 On the international level, Barbie served as a province collegiate director, new chapter director, director of collegiate chapter development, Collegiate Vice President and as the International Council (IC) representative on the Gamma Phi Beta Foundation Board of Trustees.
 After her service on IC, Barbie was on the International Awards Committee and the Nominating Committee.
 Most recently, Barbie served three years on the Facility Management Company Board of Managers, the last two years as Chairwoman.

-Barbie lives in Nashville, Tennessee, and spends much of her retired time gardening, reading, playing bridge and mah jongg and planning her next overseas trip.
+Barbie lives in Nashville, Tennessee, and spends much of her retired time gardening, reading, playing bridge and connecting with Gamma Phi sisters.

 Heather Swindells (Clemson)